 Here’s what we’re making:

-See also: Studio Brootle Dub Techno Chord Rack, Studio Brootle 909 Sample Pack, Dub Techno Tutorial Ableton, Techno Rumble Ableton (a.k.a.
+See also: All our drum pattern guides including Techno Drum Patterns, Studio Brootle Dub Techno Chord Rack, Studio Brootle 909 Sample Pack, Dub Techno Tutorial Ableton, Techno Rumble Ableton (a.k.a.
 Rumble Kick), our guide to Ableton’s Echo, Free Techno Kick Sample Pack.
+Valhalla Supermassive Tutorial (with presets).

 Subscribe to our email list to get a pack of kick drum samples now, and 5 new kicks each week, every week.
 All made in our studio.
 Plus other free samples from time to time…